-The Company carries short-term investments consisting of marketable securities at fair value on a recurring basis.
+The Company carries cash equivalents and short-term investments consisting of money market funds and marketable securities at fair value on a recurring basis.
 Fair value is based on the price that would be received from selling an asset in an orderly transaction between market participants at the measurement date.
 Fair value is estimated by applying the following hierarchy, which prioritizes the inputs used to measure fair value into three levels and bases the categorization within the hierarchy upon the lowest level of input that is available and significant to the fair value measurement: